Recipes Nugget Markets Signature Recipes

 Transfer mixture to a piping bag fitted with a medium star tip.
 For profiteroles, pipe mounds onto prepared parchment.
 For éclairs, pipe 5-inch straight lines onto prepared parchment.
 Space shapes out by 1 inch.
 Press down any peaks with a damp finger.

-For the egg wash, whisk together egg, water, and salt.
-Brush piped dough with egg wash.
+For the egg wash, whisk together egg and water, then brush onto piped dough.

 Transfer to oven and bake for 25–30 minutes or until golden brown and puffed.
 Do not open oven while baking.
 Cool completely on a wire rack.